 Data Integrity and Security

-These key differences greatly affect the integrity and security of your information.
+The key differences between spreadsheets and electronic forms greatly affect the integrity and security of your information.
 Although spreadsheets can be a useful tool for many companies, they are usually not ideal for long-term data storage or document management.
 This is primarily because they do not enforce integrity, or overall accuracy, completeness, and consistency of data.
 And, they offer little protection from data corruption.

 When it comes to security, electronic forms allow for stronger information defense; primarily because you can protect private information from wandering eyes better when it is hosted within a database.
 Spreadsheets are self-contained documents that may reside on individual computers or file servers.
 Electronic forms, for the most part, require dedicated database servers.
 This means that you cannot misfile or accidentally delete an electronic form like you could with a spreadsheet.